patcon/awesome-polis/README.md

 - 2024-09: [Viewpoints.xyz](https://viewpoints.xyz/) - New UI experiment for a Polis-like platform.
 [Source](https://github.com/Goodheart-Labs/polislike)
 - 2024-11: [WePublish](https://wepublish.ch/fr/) - Open Source Headless CMS for Publishers and News Rooms, integrating Polis.
 Created in Switzerland.
 [Source](https://github.com/wepublish/wepublish)
 - 2022-08: [Wikipedia: https://en.wikipedia.org/wiki/Wiki_survey](https://en.wikipedia.org/wiki/Wiki_survey) - A Wikipedia entry originally created by Nicolas Perez, a member of the Polis User Group (PUG) community, giving Polis its first dedicated section on the platform.
 [Source](https://docs.google.com/document/d/1HUx8ClEF-95t38k8uaCdx3AeReBs3w9OoerSYFPOYT4/edit)

+## Official

+- 2024-10: [compdemocracy/openData](https://github.com/compdemocracy/openData) - Data exports from select "open data" Polis conversations
+- 2023-01: [compdemocracy/scripts](https://github.com/compdemocracy/scripts) - Scripts to streamline the running of the pol.is instance used in Policy Lab.
+Some of these will become features later on.
+- [Guide: Integrating Polis with Citizens Assemblies](https://compdemocracy.org/polis/book/lottery-selected-assemblies/) - A guide for those who are thinking about the interaction between techniques for listening at scale and in-person deliberation
+- [Official Guide to Polis Methods v1](https://compdemocracy.org/polis/book/introduction/) - The table of contents for an incomplete stub of a currently unpublished Polis book.
+- [Pol.is](https://pol.is/home) - Open Source AI for large scale open ended feedback [Source](https://github.com/compdemocracy/polis)
+- 2023-07: [Polis Embed Examples](https://github.com/compdemocracy/polis-embed-examples) - Examples illustrating how to embed a Polis conversation in another website.
+- 2024: [Polis Knowledge Base](https://compdemocracy.org/knowledge-base) - The Computational Democracy Project maintains an extensive (and growing) knowledge base for Polis and related facilitation methods.

+## People

+- 2024-12: [Bluesky List: Polis Practitioners](https://bsky.app/profile/patcon.bsky.social/lists/3lcqrsp3juf2b) - A more curated Bluesky user list, including people actively working on Polis & Polis-related projects.
+Best-suited as a pseudo-feed of user posts, via the "Pin to Home" feature.
+[Source](https://github.com/polis-community/polis-bluesky-sync#readme)
+- 2024-12: [Bluesky List: Polis-curious](https://bsky.app/profile/patcon.bsky.social/lists/3lat4n45y7r2s) - A more inclusive Bluesky user list, including people who've expressed interest and enthusiasm about Polis, particularly on social media.
+Best-suited as a pseudo-feed of user posts, via the "Pin to Home" feature.
+- 2024-12: [Bluesky Starter Pack: Polis Practitioners](https://bsky.app/profile/patcon.bsky.social/lists/3lcqrsp3juf2b) - A more curated Bluesky user list (as a starter pack), including people actively working on Polis & Polis-related projects.
+Best-suited for mass-following users.
+(Sync'd with list of same name as much as possible.)
+[Source](https://github.com/polis-community/polis-bluesky-sync#readme)
+- [Discord: Plurality Institute](https://discord.gg/P3wHEb2tq3) - Plurality Insitute was founded by Glen Weyl and Audrey Tang, two big proponents of Polis, and sees Polis-like tools as central to creating more co-operative democracies.
+- [Discord: Polis User Group (PUG)](https://discord.com/invite/wFWB8kzQpP) - An unofficial Discord server for the Polis User Group (PUG).
+See PUG entry for details.
+- [Discord: RadicalxChange Foundation](https://discord.gg/GCKTs947JR) - RadicalxChange Foundation uses Polis in its work, and has built several projects on comparable technologies.
+It's founding members are bullish on it's use in democratic processes.
+- [Discord: ZKorum / Agora](https://discord.gg/KUUbFVNGGQ) - See entry for "Agora Citizen Network" project, a reimplementation of Polis.
+- [Polis Practitioners directory](https://docs.google.com/spreadsheets/d/1Mji1P51Q3FDWIis_F9NlrW980OtNiF9Ko5NNE3vf42I/edit) - A canonical contact spreadsheet of almost 400 practitioners (people, projects & orgs) of Polis and Polis-like software, aggregated from public resources by patcon, from almost a decade of working and interacting in the space.
+This resource will be used to auto-generate others. (private for now, pls feel welcome to request access)
+- 2022-05: [PUG weekly call notes](https://hackmd.io/@patcon/conversa-calls/) - Landing page and weekly call notes for Polis User Group (PUG), a community for users and fans of the Polis software project, for anyone eager to explore the tool/processes, including prospective conversation moderators & participants, as well as self-hosted server administrators.
+- [Slack: Civic Tech Toronto](https://link.civictech.ca/chat) - Civic Tech Toronto is a vibrant and diverse community of Torontonians engaged in understanding and creating solutions for civic challenges through technology, design, and other innovative means.
+Channels: `#polis`, `#polis-portal`, `#polis-content-creation`, `#polis-tool-talk` [Source](https://civictechto.slack.com)
+- [Slack: Code for NL](https://join.slack.com/t/codefornl/shared_invite/zt-2wf1pcpcj-KCYCF5C0hqhr31S~oZvf9g) - Code for NL is the Dutch community of people working together on an open, fair and inclusive digital government and society.
+Channels: `#polisnl`, `#polis-portal` [Source](https://codefornl.slack.com)
+- [Slack: Metagov](https://metagov.org/join/community) - Metagov is a community of research and practice gathered around the mission to cultivate tools, practices, and communities that enable self-governance in the digital age.
+Channels: `#deliberative-tools-and-interop` [Source](https://metagov.slack.com)
+- 2024-12: [Twitter/X List: Polis Practitioners](https://x.com/i/lists/1866598057024029078) - A more curated Twitter/X user list, including people actively working on Polis & Polis-related projects.
+Best-suited for following users.
+(Sync'd with Bluesky lists as much as possible.)
+- 2024-12: [Twitter/X List: Polis-curious](https://x.com/i/lists/1367212756475260933) - A more inclusive Twitter/X user list, including people who've expressed interest and enthusiasm about Polis, particularly on social media.
+Best-suited as a pseudo-feed of user posts, via "pinning" on your list listing page.
+(Sync'd with Bluesky list as much as possible.)

 ## Discussions